naveenrajm7/vagrant_utm/docs/index.md

 ### Use

 #### Step 1
-Option 1: Create a Vagrantfile and initiate the box
+Option 1: Create a Vagrantfile and initiate the box (OR)

 ```
 vagrant init utm/debian11